 Peak PAR of 180, 90 or 30 µmol photons m-2 s-1, and spectral wavebands (white LED full spectrum, 660 nm (red light), and 450 nm (blue light)) were chosen to approximate light levels and spectral colours spanning the vertical ocean water column, from near-surface to the lower euphotic zone depths.
-Photoperiods were chosen to approximate diel cycles characteristic of current and hypothetical future niches of P. marinus; 16 h represents temperate (45°N) summer at the ocean surface; 12 h for equatorial (0°N) ocean surface or temperate (45°N) spring and fall ocean surface or temperate (45°N) summer at deeper ocean depths; 8 h for temperate (45°N) winter at the surface or at temperate (45°N) spring and fall at depth and equatorial (0°N) deep ocean depths; and 4 h for temperate (45°N) winter or deep ocean depths during temperate (45°N) spring and fall.
+Photoperiods were chosen to approximate diel cycles characteristic of current and hypothetical future niches of P.marinus and delivered approximating a sinusoidal sun rise and fall; 16 h represents temperate (45°N) summer at the ocean surface; 12 h for equatorial (0°N) ocean surface or temperate (45°N) spring and fall ocean surface or temperate (45°N) summer at deeper ocean depths; 8 h for temperate (45°N) winter at the surface or at temperate (45°N) spring and fall at depth and equatorial (0°N) deep ocean depths; and 4 h for temperate (45°N) winter at deep ocean depths.

 Growth rate analysis